Simple and gluten-free Brazilian cheese puffs or rolls, aka Pão de Queijo (literally translated to ‘bread of cheese’ or ‘cheese bread’).

-This super easy and Fast recipe is fail proof and absolutely mouthwatering.
+This super easy and Fast recipe is fail-proof and absolutely mouthwatering.
 Make a bunch of these; you will finish them all in no time because these cheese puffs are so addictive, delicious, and once you start eating, you just can’t stop… no kidding – they are just that wonderful.
 I dare you to just eat one.

 The beauty of this recipe is that you can make a big batch of batter and just store it in the refrigerator (for up to a week), pouring out just as many mini-muffins as you want to eat.
 You can even cook them in a toaster oven.

 If you’ve never had this type of Brazilian cheese bread, it’s tricky to explain.
 Just don’t expect an actual yeast bread “roll”.
 If you do, then you’ll probably think these are super weird and gooey.
 The outside is slightly crisp and browned and the inside is airy and chewy.
-Also have a very mild cheesy flavor thanks to the use of Parmesan cheese, though you could substitute any other cheese you’d like for a more pronounced or different cheese flavor.
+Also have a very mild cheesy flavour thanks to the use of Parmesan cheese, though you could substitute any other cheese you’d like for a more pronounced or different cheese flavour.

 - 1.5 cup Milk

 - 3 cup Tapioca starch - (454g/1Lb) sometimes labelled tapioca flour - no substitutions

 - 3/4 cup Mozzarella cheese - (about 100 g/3.5 oz) grated